gramener/uifactory/docs/migration/README.md

+---
+nav_exclude: true
+---

+# Migration

-# Migration to UIFactory v1.0
+## UIFactory v1.0

-To migrate your component from UIFactory v0.x, make these changes in your component (where applicable):
+To migrate your component from UIFactory v0.x to v1.x, make these changes in your component (where applicable):

 1. Replace `<template component="...">` with `<template $name="...">`
 2. Replace `<template @render:js="...">` with `<template $render:js="...">`